Common Size Income Statement

 - It does not help in the decision-making process as there is no approved standard proportion with regard to the component of the income statement as a percentage of total sales.

-- In case there is a lack of consistency in the preparation of the financial statements owing to changes in accounting principle, concepts, conventions, then a common size income statement becomes quite irrelevant.
+- In case there is a lack of consistency in the preparation of the financial statements owing to changes in accounting principles, concepts, conventions, then a common size income statement becomes quite irrelevant.

 - It is impossible to ignore the effects of window dressing in financial statements.
 However, a common size income fails to figure out the same to provide the actual effect of each expense account on the net income.